Gerard-Lahuerta/xnap-project-matcad/README.md

 ## Model 1
-Also known as the alpha version, this model is a starting poing, helping to understand how an image is transformed into RGB pixel values and later translated into LAB pixel values, changing the color space.
+Also known as the alpha version, this model is a starting point, helping to understand how an image is transformed into RGB pixel values and later translated into LAB pixel values, changing the color space.

 The data set to test and train the model initially consisted of a single image to train, which made the model learn only how to paint faces.